Probability Sampling vs. Non-Probability Sampling: A complete walkthrough

 3. Quota Sampling

 This method ensures that the sample reflects the characteristics of the population in terms of certain variables.
-For example, ensuring that the sample includes a specific proportion of males and females matching the overall population demographics.
+Take this: ensuring that the sample includes a specific proportion of males and females matching the overall population demographics.
 While aiming for representation, it's still non-probability as the selection within each quota is typically non-random.

 - Strengths: Provides a sample that reflects the population's composition in terms of certain variables.